Blosc/bcolz/doc/reference.rst

       out : a carray/ctable object

     Notes:
-      Specify `count` to improve performance.
+      Specify `count` to both improve performance and to save memory.
       It allows `fromiter` to avoid looping the iterable twice (which is slooow).
+It avoids memory leaks to happen too (which can be important for large iterables).

 .. py:function:: set_nthreads(nthreads)